vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: You can create a pool of IP addresses.
 For *scopeId* use globalroot-0 or the *datacenterId* in upgrade use cases.

-## ipPool
-Working with a specified IP pool

 ### /2.0/services/ipam/pools/{poolId}
+Working with a specified IP pool.

 * **get** *(secured)*: Retrieve details about a specific IP pool.
 * **put** *(secured)*: To modify an IP pool, query the IP pool first.
 Then modify the output and